openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 ### Additional Data in Verifiable Presentations

 The validity of data presented in W3C Veriable Presentations is attested by the issuer of the underlying W3C Verifiable Credential.
-The RP MUST ensure that it trusts the specific issuer, and verify that the Verifiable Presentation is correctly bound to the Self-Issued OP transaction (`nonce` and `client_id` binding as described above) before using the data.
+The RP MUST ensure that it trusts the specific issuer, and verify that the Verifiable Presentation is correctly bound to the Self-Issued OP transaction (`nonce` and Client ID binding as described above) before using the data.
 The cryptographic keys within the Verifiable Presentation and for signing the ID Token are not necessarily related and the RP SHOULD NOT make assumptions in this regard.

 RPs MUST consider that Verifiable Presentations can be revoked and that user data within the W3C Verifiable Credential may change over time.
 Such changes can only be noticed by the RP if the W3C Verifiable Presentation is checked at each login.